panva/node-oidc-provider/docs/configuration.md

 ## Configuring available claims
-oidc-provider pushes by default `auth_time, iss, sub` claims to the id token and userinfo.
-The `claims` configuration parameter can be used to define which claims fall under which scope as well as to expose additional claims that are available to RPs via the claims authorization parameter.
+The `claims` configuration parameter can be used to define which claims fall under what scope as well as to expose additional claims that are available to RPs via the claims authorization parameter.
 The configuration value uses the following scheme: